wolfthemes/wolf-maintenance/README.md

-# Thanks for downloading Wolf Maintenance Page!
+# Thanks for downloading Maintenance Page!

 A plugin to manage your maintenance page.